Spring 2021 Planning & Implementation

 Questions?
 E-mail firstname.lastname@example.org

-As noted many times during the fall of 2020, we anticipate bringing students back to schools for in-person learning some time during the Spring 2021 semester.
+As noted many times during the fall of 2020, we are planning to bring students back to schools for in-person learning during the month of March.
 We will need to know if families wish to have their student(s) remain learning virtually or opt for in-person learning.
-Thus, in January 2021, all AACPS families will be sent a family survey to indicate their choice of learning model for their student(s) when hybrid learning becomes an option.
+All AACPS families have been sent a family survey-registration form (NOTE: registration is now closed – both the deadline and extended deadline have passed) to indicate their choice of learning model for their student(s) when hybrid learning becomes an option.
+We are no longer taking change requests.
+Extreme extenuating circumstances may be discussed by calling or emailing your student’s principal.

-NOTE: When we do return to hybrid learning by level, the school start times for hybrid and virtual learning for students at that level will return to original school start and dismissal times.
+NOTE: When we do return to hybrid learning, the school start times for hybrid and virtual learning for across the system will return to original individual school start and dismissal times.